kean/articles/2021-02-14-triple-trouble.markdown

 ## Conclusion

 The same code works on both platforms.
-Please keep in mind that `NavigationView` is a bit limited on iPad.
+Please keep in mind that `NavigationView` it is a bit limited on iPad.
 This is not a problem on macOS where there is basically only one sidebar configuration anyway.
 On iPad, the default behavior might not work for your app.
 And unlike `UISplitViewController` you can't configure it.

 There is also one caveat when it comes to programmatic navigation.
 You should be able to change the value of the `isActive` binding to active a navigation link, but it doesn't always work.
 It does if you set it twice using good old `DispatchQueue.main.async`.
 Looks like a defect.
 I'm sure there are other workarounds, but this isn't even a problem in my case because Pulse doesn't need programmatic navigation, and the default tab selection works fine as is.